 Things to Do (Little Beach):

-Why it’s great: Known for its wide stretch of sand and powerful shore break, Big Beach is one of Maui’s largest and most photogenic beaches.
+Why it’s great: Big Beach is one of Maui’s largest and most scenic beaches.
+It’s known for its wide sand and strong shore break.
 Use caution in the water—waves can be intense!

 🏄♂️ Kamaole Beach Parks I, II & III